OliverP255/Bastion/README.md

 # Bastion - Real-Time Monitoring of Risks in Agents

 Powered by takara.ai's ds-1, a high-performance low latency embedding model.
 Modified our repo slightly to train a transformer classifier for risk detection over actions rather than LLM.
-First repo made during the hack: https://github.com/cappuch/antislopfactory
+Here was the first repo (made during the hack): https://github.com/cappuch/antislopfactory

 ## Features
 - Tool-level Risk Classification